Curtis Samuel: 2021

 Samuel signed a three-year, $34.5 million contract with the Washington Football Team on March 18, 2021.
 By signing with the Commanders, he was reunited with his college roommate, Terry McLaurin.
 He was placed on the active/physically unable to perform (PUP) list at the start of training camp due to a groin injury before he was placed on the COVID-19 reserve list two days in.
 He returned to the PUP list on August 9 and was placed back to the active roster on August 15.
 Samuel tweaked his groin in practice just days before the opening game of the season and was placed on injured reserve.
 Samuel returned to the active roster on October 1, 2021.

 2022

 In the 2022 season opening win over the Jacksonville Jaguars, Samuel recorded 55 receiving yards off eight receptions, 17 rushing yards, and his first touchdown reception for Washington.
-The next game, he followed up with seven receptions for 78 yards, 21 rushing yards, and a receiving touchdown against the Detroit Lions.
+The next game, he followed up with seven receptions for 78 yards, 21 rushing yards, and a receiving touchdown against the Lions.
 Samuel played in the entirety of the 17 game season and was occasionally used as a running back as well as a wide receiver.
 He finished the year with 64 receptions for 646 yards and four receiving touchdowns as well as 38 rushing attempts for 187 yards and one rushing touchdown.